ducnt12/dotnet-console-app/README.md

 Modifier to declare a `static` member, which belongs to the class itself rather than to any specific object (e.g. cannot create new `Math` object.
 But you can only use function inside its.)
 # OOP characteristic
 ## Inheritance
-1 or more child classes receiving `fields`. `methods`, etc. from a common parent.
+1 or more child classes receiving `fields`, `methods`, etc. from a common parent.
 ## Abstraction
 Modifier that indicates `missing components` or `incomplete implementation`.
 There are 2 types:
 - `Abstract class`: cannot be declared.
 Can only be used as super-class inherited by other sub-class